Hazemwaddah/Azure-Security/AKS with WAF/Readme.md

 The WAF type should be of tier WAF_V2 not Standard_V2 because this is how we get to create the WAF policy to filter legitimate traffic from malicious one.

-If you want to know how to create WAF Tier WAF_V2 through Azure CLI, you can go to this link.
+If you want to know how to create WAF Tier WAF_V2 through Azure CLI, you can go to this [link](https://github.com/Hazemwaddah/Azure_Resources/blob/main/WAF/Readme.md).

-This site was built using [GitHub Pages](https://github.com/Hazemwaddah/Azure_Resources/blob/main/WAF/Readme.md)

 ### **Enable the AGIC.**